Service Learning FAQs

 2. When are my hours due?

 Hours are due at the end of each semester.
-Dates will be announced by Tribe teachers as the time approaches.
-Seniors will need to finish second semester hours earlier than normal in order to purchase tickets for graduation.
+Dates will be announced by homeroom teachers as the time approaches.
+Seniors should aim to finish their hours by December in order to confirm their Bright Futures status in a timely manner.

 3. How many service learning hours do I need each school year to meet the Edgewood Service Learning requirement?